 About the Author

-Emily is the Executive Director of The Academy Volleyball Club in Indianapolis, Indiana.
+Emily is the former Executive Director of The Academy Volleyball Club in Indianapolis, Indiana.
 Emily began coaching in 1999 and spent time at two high schools and three different clubs before founding The Academy.
 Emily was named to the inaugural American Volleyball Coaches Association’s (AVCA) 30 Under Thirty list in 2009.
 In 2020, she was named the AVCA Club Director of the Year, after receiving an honor mention in 2019.
 Emily is now a serving member on the Junior Volleyball Association’s Board of Directors.